ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 so what about the ant story?
-there is a crack between the wall and the flooring of the house I see three ants carrying what seems to look alike breadcrumbs to the crack
+there is a crack between the wall and the flooring of the house I see three ants carrying what seems to look alike breadcrumbs to the crack but why three ?
+I swear there were four of them this morning what happened to the other one?